Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 - Posts that belongs to the registered user can be edited or deleted.
 - The posts should be visible to all users (registered or not).
 - Non-registered users will only be able to see posts.

-#### Likes and Dislikes

-Only registered users will be able to like or dislike posts.

-The number of likes and dislikes should be visible by all users (registered or not).

 <!-- #### Filter